wonas2dosgwr3/measurevaluenotmoney/README.md

 > ### ***<ins>-Yo no me puedo quedar mucho en nenguna estancia- decia -porque en seguida estoy queriendo mandar más que los patrones.-</ins>***
 > [formatting added]
 >
 >> #### ***("How much that fellow had gotten around!<br>In all the areas he had friends, who liked and respected him, although he didn't stay long in one place.
-His ascendency over the peasants was such that one word from him could straighten out the worst mess.
+His ascendency over the countrymen was such that one word from him could straighten out the worst mess.
 His popularity, however, far from benefitting him seemed to tire him after a time.***
 > ### ***<ins>"I can't stay long at any ranch" he'd say "because immediately I'm wanting to give orders more than the bosses." "</ins>)***
 >>> #### ***- <ins>Don Segundo Sombra</ins>, Ricardo Güiraldes.
 1926; and author-corrected text, 1939***